beccacarmichael/GEOM67/README.txt

 #################### INPUTS ###################################
 List of Canadian cities .csv (see sources for more information) Inputs required from user:
-    - Lat / Long cooridinates or name of Canadian city for desired apartment location
+    - Lat / Long coordinates or name of Canadian city for desired apartment location
     - Day of study (i.e. FocusDay)
     - Height of southern influencing building
     - Distance of southern influencing building from desired apartment location